iATSPayments/com.iatspayments.civicrm/README.md

 Requirements
 ------------

 NOTE: to ensure all different types of transactions are working across all CiviCRM pathways [our test matrix includes 20 type of transactions at the moment] - a small patch to CiviCRM core is required.
-You can find iATS_4.4.10.diff and iATs_4.5.4.diff in the repository now.
+You can find iATS_4.4.10.diff and iATS_4.5.4.diff in the repository.
 If you use another version of CiviCRM you may have to adjust the line numbers in these patches.

 CiviCRM 4.3+.
 These are instructions are based on 4.3, instructions for other releases are similar.